patrickfuchs/buildH/README.md

 ## Features

-BuildH can :
+**buildH** can :
-  - Reconstruct hydrogens from a **united-atom** structure file (PDB, GRO) or a trajectory.
+  - Reconstruct hydrogens from a **united-atom** structure file (pdb, gro) or trajectory (e.g. xtc).
-  - Calculate the order parameter based on the reconstructed hydrogens.
+  - Calculate the order parameters based on the reconstructed hydrogens.
-  - Write a new structure/trajectory file with the reconstructed hydrogens.
+  - Write new structure trajectory files with the reconstructed hydrogens.

-BuildH works in two modes :
+**buildH** works in two modes :
-  1. A slow mode when an output trajectory (e.g. in xtc format) is requested by the user.
+  1. A slow mode when an output trajectory (in xtc format) is requested by the user.
 In this case, the whole trajectory including newly built hydrogens are written to this trajectory.
   2. A fast mode without any output trajectory.

+In both modes, the order parameters are calculated.
+All calculations are accelerated with [Numba](https://numba.pydata.org/).
+As a CPU cost indication, running **buildH** on a trajectory of 2500 frames with 128 POPC takes ~ 7' on a single core Xeon @ 3.60GHz.

 ## Requirements